 While there is no known cure, it is possible to live a meaningful and happy life with schizophrenia.
-There are many ways to treat schizophrenia, ideally in a team approach.
+There are many effective treatments, best provided by a team.
 These include medication, psychotherapy, behavioral therapy, and social services, as well as tools to help you stay in school or keep working.
-Psychiatrists, primary care doctors, psychologists, social workers, and other mental health professionals are crucial in helping people with schizophrenia and their families explore sources of treatment.
-The earlier treatment is sought, the better the outcome.
-With treatment, many people with schizophrenia can recover to the point of living functional, rewarding lives in their communities.
+Psychiatrists, primary care doctors, psychologists, social workers, and other mental health professionals will help you and your family find the treatments best for you.
+The earlier you get help, the better your outcome.
+With treatment, many recover to the point of living functional, rewarding lives in their communities.

 How Does Schizophrenia Progress?

 Some people do recover “fully” from schizophrenia.
 Ten years after diagnosis:

-- 50% of people with schizophrenia are either recovered or improved to the point that they can work and live on their own.
+- 50% of people with schizophrenia recover or improve to the point they can work and live on their own.

 - 25% are better but need help from a strong support network to get by.

 - 15% are not better.
 Most of these are in the hospital.

 Long-term numbers for 30 years after diagnosis are similar to those at the decade mark, except that more people get better and can live on their own.
-The lifetime risk of suicide for people with schizophrenia is about 5%, but getting treatment and taking medication seems to lower that risk.
+The lifetime risk of suicide for people with schizophrenia is about 5%, but getting treatment and taking medication seem to lower that risk.